taioo/CO2-emission-calculator/README.md

 ```
 npm test
 ```
-to run tests only
+to see coverage
 ```
-npx jest
+npm run coverage
 ```

 ## Run application